top of page

 Real Talk & Final Bite

-Your teeth aren’t just bones in your mouth; they’re living, breathing parts of your whole body story.
+Your teeth aren’t just bones in your mouth; they’re living tissues connected to your whole body story.

 And magnesium?
-It’s the behind‑the‑scenes hero making sure calcium actually sticks, inflammation stays in check, and your jaw doesn’t hate you in the morning.
+It’s the quiet hero making sure calcium actually sticks, inflammation stays calmer, and your jaw doesn’t hate you in the morning.

 gif